Tell us about your accident and we'll tell you...

 How long will my claim take?

 Unfortunately, this is an impossible question.
-Each case is different and will need to be settled in accordance to the details and circumstances surrounding the claim.
+Each no-fault compensation claim is different and will need to be settled in accordance to the details and circumstances surrounding the claim.
 For example, in a straightforward case where the defendant accepts fault and your monetary request for compensation, a claim may be settled in a matter of months.
 If the claim is more complicated, liability needs to be proved or the amount of compensation is contested, there may be a court case involved for evidence to be assessed.
 This is another reason to make sure you engage with one of our experts and can be advised of exactly what is likely to happen.

 What happens if I decide to pursue a claim?